De Facto or Marital Separation Agreements

-Recent amendments to the Family Law Act which came into effect on 1st March 2009 now give de facto couples (inc same sex couples) the same access to the law as married couples have had since 1975.
+Recent amendments to the Family Law Act which came into effect on 1st March 2009 now give de facto couples (inc same gender couples) the same access to the law as married couples have had since 1975.
 So now entitlements fall under these laws.

 Part of the marriage separation process may involve a separation agreement.
 Separation Property settlements may be resolved by entering into a financial agreement or an agreement with ‘consent orders’ being made by a family law court.

 A settlement of property can be finalised at any time after separation and before either spouse applies for divorce.
 However, a court application for settlement of property or spousal maintenance must be filed within 12 months of the divorce, or you will need the court’s permission to apply out of time.

 A consent order is a written agreement that is approved by a court.
 A consent order can cover parenting arrangements for children (a ‘parenting order’) as well as financial arrangements such as property and spousal maintenance, no matter whether the couple are married or de facto.

 The difference between a Financial Agreement (FA) and Consent Orders dealing with division of property or parenting arrangements is that the FA does not need to be lodged with the Court for approval, and is not subject to review by the Court.

 Whilst parties have to wait 12 months from the time that they separate until they can apply for their divorce, they can resolve property matters between themselves by making a FA under section 90C or 90UD of the Family Law Act.

 The parties may elect to enter into a Financial Agreement in preference to Consent Orders where they require certainty of outcome, rather than having the court impose its view of how assets are to be divided.